Assistant Professor, Ethnomusicology

 Margarethe Adams specializes in music, political ideology, and belief in Central Asia, specifically, Kazakhstan and northwest China.
-She teaches classes examining intersections of music with political ideology, cosmology, and religion, such as Music and Islam; Music of Central Asia and the Middle East; and the Music of China.
+She teaches classes examining intersections of music and popular culture with political ideology, cosmology, and religion.

 Her next project, a study of music and Islam in Central and Inner Asia, will focus on Muslim pilgrimage and religious healing, particularly addressing the importance of musician shrines in the region.

 B.A.
 (Russian and Soviet Area Studies), Middlebury College;

 M.M. and Ph.D.
 (Musicology) University of Illinois at Urbana-Champaign